©Margaret Mitchell // Leah in the Backcourt

 Bio

-Margaret Mitchell is a documentary and portrait photographer who lives in Glasgow.
-Work ranges from exploring communities and children’s worlds through to long-term projects on environment, opportunity and social inequality.
-The inner and lived worlds of others are central to her photography, which explores the intricacies and complexities of people’s lives.
+Margaret Mitchell is a Glasgow-based photographer whose work ranges from exploring communities and children’s worlds through to projects on the individual and society.
+Bridging the psychological and the social, her work explores the intricacies and complexities of people’s lives with a particular emphasis on place and belonging.

 Website